Geobuddy/geobuddy.github.io/_pages/about.md

   image: "/images/Background.jpg"
 ---

-Hi my name is Adilson, I am a Geographic Information System Master Graduate.
+Hi my name is Adilson, I am a Spatial Data Science Master Graduate.
 I am passionate about technology and I enjoy learning new skills that enable me to further explore my interest in data science.
+**Open for new opportunities in the tech industry.**